josmar-crwdstffng/angular/aio/content/guide/aot-compiler.md

 An Angular application consists mainly of components and their HTML templates.
 Because the components and templates provided by Angular cannot be understood by the browser directly, Angular applications require a compilation process before they can run in a browser.

-The Angular [ahead-of-time (AOT) compiler](guide/glossary#aot) converts your Angular HTML and TypeScript code into efficient JavaScript code during the build phase *before* the browser downloads and runs that code.
+The Angular [ahead-of-time (AOT) compiler][AioGuideGlossaryAheadOfTimeAotCompilation] converts your Angular HTML and TypeScript code into efficient JavaScript code during the build phase *before* the browser downloads and runs that code.
 Compiling your application during the build process provides a faster rendering in the browser.

 This guide explains how to specify metadata and apply available compiler options to compile your applications efficiently using the AOT compiler.